turingschool/backend-curriculum-site/module3/lessons/refactoring_api_consumption.md

 end
 ```

 You'll notice that we didn't move over the instantiating of the `Member` objects.
 This is because we want the only job of this service to be to talk to Propublica (SRP).
-If this class needs to know about the `Member` class it now has an unnecessary dependency.
-The `HouseMemberSearch` PORO needs the `Member` class and while it's a dependency it isn't unnecessary.
+Formatting the data is seperate responsibility and should be done elswhere.

 Run our service test and we should be good.
 Now run the feature test.
-When it passes we can update out `HouseMemberSearch` PORO.
+When it passes we can update our `HouseMemberSearch` PORO.
 Before deleting code, let's comment it out.

 ```ruby
 class HouseMemberSearch